ivolo/disposable-email-domains/Readme.md

 # Contributing

 Add new disposable domains to [index.json](https://github.com/ivolo/disposable-email-domains/blob/master/index.json) and wildcard disposable domains to [wildcard.json](https://github.com/ivolo/disposable-email-domains/blob/master/wildcard.json).
 Contributions should be in alphabetical order and lowercase.
-Please run `mocha` before creating a Pull Request to ensure all tests are passing.
+Please run `npm run test` before creating a Pull Request to ensure all tests are passing.

 # License